tawanaj/tawanaj.github.io/_posts/2024-08-16-love-thy-self.markdown

 So needless to say, there were a web of lies to unravel.
 The combination of learning fundamental and biological truths helped to shape a new view of myself.
 A lot of honest prayers were prayed, tears shed, hard conversations had with myself, my therapist, God but a lot of it with myself.

 This really fueled my ability to show myself grace, patience and empathy.
-Because for the first time, I understood why things were, where things were and how they were.
+I understood why things were, where things were and how they were.
 It has given me a new found freedom and self awareness.

 <h3 style="display: flex; justify-content: center;">*****</h3>